Course Outline

 • The Course Outline

-Objective: Introduce the main features of the MATLAB integrated design environment and its user interfaces, focusing on their relevance to government workflows.
+Objective: Introduce the main features of the MATLAB integrated design environment and its user interfaces, focusing on their relevance to government tasks.
 Provide an overview of course themes.

 • MATLAB Interface